e7mac/pod_tools/README.md

     pod 'Podname1', :path => "../Podname1/Podname1.podspec"
     pod 'Podname2', :path => "../Podname2/Podname2.podspec"

-and run pod install on that modified Podfile.
+It will try to clone those pods in the folder as shown above using the ENV variable set for GIT_REPO_BASE_URL.
+And then it will run pod install on that modified Podfile.
 After that, it will revert back to the original Podfile, so that you don't need worry about your Podfile changing in the git repository, while you are working on it.

 ### pod_submit